Multiple sclerosis - dischargeMS - discharge

-Ask your doctor about other checkups you may need, such as to test your cholesterol level, blood sugar level, and a bone scan for osteoporosis.
+Ask your provider about other checkups you may need, such as to test your cholesterol level, blood sugar level, and a bone scan for osteoporosis.

-Eat a healthy diet and keep from becoming overweight.
+Eat healthy foods and keep from becoming overweight.

 Learn to manage stress.
-Many patients with multiple sclerosis feel sad or depressed at times.
+Many people with MS feel sad or depressed at times.
 Talk to friends or family about this.
-Ask your doctor about seeing a professional to help you with these feelings.
+Ask your provider about seeing a professional to help you with these feelings.

-People with multiple sclerosis often get tired more easily than others.
-Pace yourself when you do activates that may be tiring or need a lot of concentration.
+You may find yourself getting tired more easily than before.
+Pace yourself when you do activities that may be tiring or need a lot of concentration.

-Your doctor may place you on different medicines to treat your multiple sclerosis and many of the problems that may come with it.
+Your provider may have you on different medicines to treat your MS and many of the problems that may come with it:

 - Make sure you follow instructions.
-Do not stop taking medicines without first talking to your doctor.
+DO NOT stop taking medicines without first talking to your provider.

 - Know what to do if you miss a dose.

-- Keep these and all other medicines stored in a cool, dry place and away from children.
+- Store your medicines in a cool, dry place, and away from children.